juandes/PokemonAPI-AnalyticsPlatform/README.md

 ## Things I have in mind

-- Make a field called egg_group and add the respective egg group of each Pokemon, instead of having all of them as a Boolean field.
+- Make a field named egg_group with the egg group of each Pokemon, instead of having all the egg groups as a Boolean field.

 ## Project